M3llySlayz/Amazing-Engine/README.md

 If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then re-install linc_luajit.

-If you want video support on your mod, simply do `haxelib install hxCodec 2.5.1` and `haxelib set hxCodec 2.5.1` on a Command prompt/PowerShell
+If you want video support on your mod, simply do `haxelib install hxCodec` on a Command prompt/PowerShell

 Otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml